aldingsgit/aldingsgit.github.io/index.md

 Well, good thing we can use statistics to soothe us with the math of dealing with uncertainty.

+### TLDR/abstract: using a simple Bayesian framework, we can advise our friend that being positive makes sense given ample evidence that it's mathematically more likely for him to get an offer than not.

 ### Thanks Bayes

 <img src="images/TBayes.JPG?raw=true"/>